Charles Townshend (British Army officer): March to Baghdad

 At this point, Townshend suggested halting at Kut-al-Amara to gather strength in men and material before attempting an advance upon the city of Baghdad, but General Nixon was convinced by this time that the Ottoman Army was of a sufficiently inferior quality that there was no need, and dash was what was required rather than a more cautious strategy.
-Townshend reported "These troops of mine are tired and their tails are not up, but slightly down".
-The Dorset Regiment was down to only 297 men fit for combat, and he expressed worry about the quality of the Indian replacements being sent to him.
+Townshend reported, "These troops of mine are tired and their tails are not up, but slightly down".
+The Dorset regiment was down to only 297 men fit for combat, and he expressed worry about the quality of the Indian replacements being sent to him.
 He always demanded that Nixon supply him with two divisions to take Baghdad, but never asked that Nixon do something to improve his logistics, which become more and more tenuous as he advanced farther and farther away from Basra.
 Given his supply problems, his demands for another division or two would have increased his logistical difficulties, requiring landing additional supplies at Basra, which was already a hopelessly clogged bottleneck.
 Townshend told Nixon that he needed at least another division to take Baghdad and hence a promotion to command the newly created corps, which Nixon refused for reasons of spite rather than because of logistics.
+It was considered pulling two Indian divisions out of France to send them to assist with taking Baghdad, but it was known that it would take some time to embark the Indians at Marseilles to send them via ships to Basra.
+Townshend stated that he take, but not hold Baghdad with one division, but the prospect of another two divisions he argued that Baghdad could be held.